A Most Difficult Scripture

 The word "submission" must also be understood in this context.
 The Greek word is hupotage and simply means "to place in proper order."
 Hupotage refers to the natural order that God established between the husband and the wife.
 Paul simply shows here that in the wife's desire to learn, whether in the family or gathered in Christian fellowship, her proper role requires that she always respect her husband's position as her leader (see 1Corinthians 11:3).

 Is it Wrong for a Woman to Teach a Man?

 The question still remains, what did Paul mean when he commanded the following.

 "And I do not permit a woman (wife) to teach (the plan of salvation to her husband) or to have authority (dominate over) over a man (husband), but to be in silence (maintain a tranquil spirit)."
 (1Timothy 2:12)

-It is clear that Paul never intended that a wife remain mute in her relationship with her husband!
-What kind of marriage would it be if the wife could never speak in her husband's presence?
-The proper understanding here is contained in the phrases "to teach" and "to have authority."
-The word translated "to teach" is the Greek infinitive didaskein and means in this context "to teach [the plan of salvation; the gospel is the focus of Paul's argument here] continually."
-The phrase "to have authority" (over the husband) is the Greek aude authentein, which literally means to act of oneself, or to dominate.
-This Scriptural passage makes it clear that a Christian wife should never, in her public or private life, go beyond her God-given position in the marriage and undermine the God-given position of her husband by being the predominant teacher of salvation in the family or church.
+The apostle Paul did not intend that a wife remain completly silent in relation to her mate!
+What kind of marriage relationship would it be if a wife could not say a single thing to her husband?
+A correct understanding of this verse is contained in the phrases "to teach" and "to have authority."
+The phrase "to teach" means "to teach [the plan of salvation] continually."
+The phrase "to have authority" (over the husband) literally means to act as oneself, or it can also mean to dominate.
+Christian wives should not, in public or private, go beyond her ordained God-given marriage position and undermine her mate's position of the primary salvation teacher with in the church or family.
 This, however, does not apply to women who are single.